-If your current kitchen simply isn’t big enough to include all the elements you would like, then adding an extension could give enough space to create the perfect heart of the home.
+If your current kitchen simply isn’t big enough to include all the elements you would like, then adding a kitchen extension could give enough space to create the perfect heart of the home.
 If single storey and to the rear of the property, kitchen extensions often don’t need planning permission.

 As well as being practical, it is critical that the design enhances the look of your house.
 This could mean that your extension is traditional, and in-keeping with the style and materials of the original architecture.
 Alternatively, it could mean adding a contemporary, minimalist, light-filled addition that will show how your property has evolved over time.

-We’ve rounded up 18 of the best kitchen extensions to period homes to offer plenty of inspiration when coming up with your own design.
+We’ve rounded up a selection of our favourite kitchen extensions designed for period homes to offer plenty of inspiration when coming up with your own design.